Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Results

-Figure~\ref{fig:instant} shows two dimensional xz-plane velocity magnitude contour plots at three different y positions.
-As anticipated in \S~\ref{sec:method}, a significant length has been used in the x-direction (streamwise direction) to allow the flow to recover to channel-like behaviour.
-Panel (a) shows the xz-plane close to the bottom wall at $y^+=15$ where the empty region represents the intersection of the plane with the bump.
-The recirculation region found behind the bump is characterised, at this distance from the wall, by negative velocity and small-scale structures.
-Proceeding downstream, these structures tend to elongate in the flow direction and take the typical streaky shape found in a fully developed turbulent channel flow.
-The xz-plane of panel (b) just touches the top of the bump which is indicated by the zero velocity line (white) in the contour plot.
-This view allows the acceleration of the flow just before the bump and its deceleration just beyond the bump to be appreciated.
-Also, in this plane, the structures far away from the bump tend to increase in size to finally resemble the typical structures of planar channel flow.
-In this case, due to the distance from the lower wall, streaks are not detected.
-Panel (c) shows the xz-plane close to the top wall at $y^+=15$ where the effect of the bump on the velocity is less evident but still present.
-In particular, a velocity increase is seen at the bump's location, evidently due to the cross-section restriction.
-This is followed by a low velocity region corresponding to where the separation bubble ends.
-Close to the top wall, unlike the bottom wall region, the turbulent structures seem to maintain a streamlined shape more similar to the streaks occurring in a fully developed turbulent channel flow.
+Figure~\ref{fig:r13_zx} shows instantaneous contour plots of streamwise velocity in x-z planes at three wall normal distances for simulations A1 and A3 to qualitatively compare Reynolds number effects.
+At the higher Reynolds number, smaller structures are clearly present and the spacing between region of high and low speed is greatly reduced.
+In the far-downstream region and close to the walls, this is consistent with the expected scaling of streak spacing in internal units, \cite{robinson1991coherent}.
+In particular, panels (a) and (b) show xz-planes close to the bottom wall at $y^+=15$.
+This wall distance corresponds to the classical buffer layer of the channel flow.
+The empty region in the plot represents the intersection of the plane with the bump.
+The recirculation region behind the bump is characterised, at this distance from the wall, by negative velocity and small-scale structures.
+The size of the region where reverse flow occurs decreases when increasing the Reynolds number.
+Downstream, the small scale structures elongate in the flow direction and resemble the streaky structures found in turbulent planar channel flow.
+The xz-planes for simulations A1 and A3, in panels (c) and (d), respectively, just touch the top of the bump which is indicated by the continuous zero velocity line at $x=4$ in the contour plot.
+The acceleration of the flow just before the bump and its deceleration just behind can be observed.
+The small scale structures far away from the bump increase their length downstream.
+For simulation A3, the flow structures generated in the shear layer appear confined in a smaller region since the flow is more attached to the bump's surface and the separated region protrudes less in the streamwise direction.
+Panels (e) and (f) show the xz-planes close to the top wall, at $y^+=15$.
+The effect of the bump on the velocity is still present and a clear velocity increase is seen at the bump's location, due to the cross-section restriction.
+This is followed by a low velocity region corresponding to the end of the separation bubble at the opposite wall.
+In this region, the turbulent structures maintain a streamlined, streaky shape and no separated region is present.

-Figure~\ref{fig:vort_contour} reports the vorticity to visually detect the turbulence structures and their characteristic length scales.
-As anticipated, just behind the bump, small three dimensional structures filling the recirculation region in the bottom channel half are generated by the shear layer.
-These structures do not persist downstream where elongated structures appear close to the walls.